How to visit Komodo National Park in 2019

 National park fees for Komodo National park

-You have to pay national park fees for each day you spend in the national park.
+You have to pay national park fees for each day you spend in Komodo National Park.

 You pay the fee as you land on the island and they give you a big bundle of tickets in return.
-If you go to both Komodo and Rinca on the same day, you only need to pay the fees once.
-However, we didn’t see any day tours offering both islands on the same day.
+If you do Komodo National Park tours to Komodo and Rinca on the same day, you only need to pay the fees once.
+However, we didn’t see any Komodo boat trips offering both islands on the same day.

 Labuan Bajo is set up for tourists, so there are enough eating and drinking options, both local and international.
-There’s a market at night along the harbour where you can buy fresh grilled fish and other seafood, which you’d imagine is very fresh, considering its distance from the water.
+Along with the Labuan Bajo restaurants, there’s a market at night along the

 Some places we visited were: